Jimmy McShane: Final years and death

 In 1992, following the death of his partner of nine years, McShane discovered he was HIV positive and returned to live with his family at his childhood home in Derry.
 While his family was happy about his return, this was not the case for everyone and indeed at one time he was explicitly attacked for being gay while at a house party in Carnhill; "They beat him, broke his nose and teeth, solely because he was gay," his brother recalled.
 On 25 November 1992, he appeared at the Rock Relief concert held at the local venue Rialto, where he provided backing vocals alongside Jeanette Hutton for rock band King Rat's set.
 On 15 February 1993, he was one of the judges for the Gweedor Bar/Harp Lager Battle of the Bands '93 final, held at the Guildhall.
 McShane also went on to perform vocals with the local band the Jaywalkers later in the year.

 Inspired by the success of Peter Cunnah and his group D Ream, and with encouragement from his friends, McShane booked himself into the local Big River Studios in January 1994 to record some new tracks, with the frontman of the Jaywalkers, Jim Walker, as a collaborator.
 McShane told the Derry Journal that his new music was "much more funk/soul-influenced" than his previous work with Baltimora.
 None of the recordings were released to the public.
 In January 1995, McShane announced his intention to re-record "Tarzan Boy" for release as a charity single.
 All proceeds were to have gone to the Northern Ireland AIDS Helpline and the AIDS clinic at the Royal Victoria Hospital in Belfast.
 There were also future plans to collaborate with Peter Cunnah and D Ream.

 McShane died of an AIDS-related illness at his family's home on 29 March 1995 at the age of 37.
-A family spokesman said that he "faced his illness with courage and died with great dignity".
 He is buried in Derry City Cemetery next to his father, who died three years prior in 1992.